pactsafe/pactsafe-angular-sdk/README.md

 | `position`			 | string.oneOf[`'middle'`, `'left'`, `'right'`, `'auto'`]		      | auto									| Yes								   	   | Position of where the BrowseWrap badge will float within the browser window																																																											  |

 ## Notes
-- **You must run your web app over HTTPS** in order to interact with the PactSafe response API (that powers both the PSClickWrap and PSBrowseWrap components)!
+- **You must run your web app over HTTPS** in order to interact with the PactSafe Activity API (that powers both the PSClickWrap and PSBrowseWrap components)!

 - If you are developing in an AngularCli generated project, you may run into trouble using the library.
 Make sure you set up a path mapping in /src/tsconfig.app.json of your consuming application (not the library) and that should solve any compilation problems you may have: